ritiksingh06/Movie-Recommendation-with-Sentimental-Analysis/README.md

 # Sources of the datasets
-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API,web scraping was done  to get the reviews given by the user in the IMDB site using beautifulsoup4 and performed sentiment analysis on those reviews.
+The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, web scraping was done  to get the reviews given by the user in the IMDB site using beautifulsoup4 and sentimental analysis was performed on those reviews.

 1. https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset